 Thousands of technological discoveries came out of initial grant funding from respective governments around the globe.
 For example, the world wouldn’t have the internet if the American government hadn’t provided startup funds and technical assistance.
 In most cases public/private partnerships helps spur innovations into marketplace reality but more often than not deploying solutions can be a challenge.

 “Technology can make the process of applying for and deploying public funding more efficient and easier for communities.
-There is a gap in the market for a policy-technology build -out to harmonize state and local governments to interact around capital available to finance some of the biggest and brightest solutions,” said Nimra Amjad Chohan, Environmental Scientist, EOPA National Climate Taskforce for IRA Implementation & Founding Member of the Climate + Positive Investing Alliance, working on a technology innovation launching at the Climate Lab (in partnership with Impact-for-SDGs).
+There is a gap in the market for a policy-technology build -out to harmonize state and local governments to interact around capital available to finance some of the biggest and brightest solutions,” said Nimra Amjad Chohan, Elected Officials to Protect America (EOPA).
 “I am funding the development tool of this gap in the market to enable large scale deployment and get finance where it needs to go.
 I am delighted to announce that this will be done in partnership with Elected Officials to Protect America, a non-partisan organization with over 20,000 lawmakers across the country.
 EOPA is supporting the Department of Energy in the Inflation Reduction Act implementation in partnership through our National Climate Taskforce of elected officials, veterans and tribal leaders.”

 Clean energy investment portfolios are more easily managed than anticipated.
 The profits are good as well, dispelling the myth that it’s a bad investment.